Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Invoices-Filters.md

 ## flagsOR

+Search for invoices by flag.
+If this filter occurs more than once, the flags are combined with an `OR` operator.

 | Property | Required | Default value | Description          |
 |----------|----------|---------------|----------------------|
 | flagOR   | Yes      |               | Flag value to filter |